 For Final Salary section members, the Trustee monitors investments which are held to pay benefits earned up to 30 June 2011.
-The 12-month and three-year period to 31 March 2021 saw positive investment returns from the Final Salary section's investments.
-Below we've summarised how the Final Salary section is invested, and the performance of those investments.
+The 12-month and three-year period to 31 March 2022 saw positive investment returns from the Final Salary section's investments.
+Below we've summarised how the Final Salary section is invested, the performance of those investments and the outcome of a recent review of the investment strategy.